 Below are your search results.
 You can also try a Basic Search.

-Jamie-Lee Josselyn, the academic advisor of College sophomore Blaze Bernstein, will be dedicating her participation in the Broad Street Run to the Penn student who died in a homicide.
+Jamie-Lee Josselyn, who was the pre-major academic advisor of College sophomore Blaze Bernstein, will be dedicating her participation in the Blue Cross Broad Street Run on May 6 to the Penn student, who died in a homicide in January.

+Penn Law School Dean Ted Ruger announced last week that Penn Law professor Amy Wax would be barred from teaching a mandatory first-year course.
 While students and alumni largely expressed gratitude for this action, many say that more needs to be done for diversity initiatives at the school.
-The alumni, too, who drafted the petition reflect on its effectiveness.